jhallen/joes-sandbox/exorsim/README.md

 <p>EXORsim provides these features:
 <ul>

-<li>New for verson 1.2: EXORterm emulation!
+<li>EXORterm emulation!
 I was finally able to find
 manuals for the EXORterm 155, so I've implemented an emulator for it.
 This allows the EDITORM Resident Editor to operate in screen mode.</li>